SpecterOps/BloodHound/rfc/bh-rfc-0.md

 - **status** - The proposal's current status (see [section 5](#5-rfc-status)).
 - **created** - The date the proposal entered its DRAFT formatted using [RFC-3339 full-date notation](https://www.rfc-editor.org/rfc/rfc3339.html#section-5.6).

+Optionally, the YAML frontmatter data may include the following when appropriate:

+- **audiences** - The intended audiences for the proposal, formatted as a multi-line string using the [literal block scalar style](https://yaml.org/spec/1.2.2/#literal-style).
+(See [Section 7.5.1](#751-recommendations))

 #### 7.1.1 Example

 ``` markdown